Geographical Sciences major

 Geographical Sciences is the science of place and space, standing at the intersection of natural and social sciences.
 Geographers study the Earth's landscapes, peoples, places and environments, and how these interact.
-Understanding contemporary urban and environmental problems requires an appreciation of the interdependence between human activities and the natural and cultural environment.
+Understanding and providing solutions to environmental problems and the Worlds big issues requires an understanding of the complex space-time interactions of water, climate and the interdependence between human activities and the natural, economic and cultural environments.

 The Geographical Sciences major provides you with these insights, focusing on the major challenges facing our planet including climate change, population growth, urban expansion and megacities, natural disasters and environmental conservation.
 The major incorporates a wide range of opportunities to develop career relevant skills including GIS usage, data collection and analysis, as well as professional communication skills encompassing policy briefs, consultancy reports and oral presentations.